peng-gao-lab/mitre-attck-kg/database/README.md

 > commit
 ```
-The database structure can be visilized by `TypeDB Studio`.
+The database structure can be visualized by `TypeDB Studio`.

 ### Insert some data